Laurel Run mine fire: Later history

 Over the years, the Laurel Run site became known as 'the burning mountain' because of smoke vented from a number of fissures leading to the abandoned underground works.
-In September 1962, a number of residents of the nearby community of Laurel Run were forced to abandon their homes due to subsidence (due to destruction of the mine's pillars in the area) and fumes from the mine fire.
-The pillars were columns of anthracite coal that were left to support the ground above the mine.
+In September 1962, residents of the nearby community of Laurel Run were forced to abandon their homes due to subsidence (due to destruction of the mine's pillars in the area) and fumes from the fire.
+The pillars were columns of anthracite coal left to support the ground above the mine.
 Legitimate miners would "rob" them through mining when they couldn't otherwise meet their coal quotas, and "outlaw" miners, not affiliated with a given mine, would subsequently rob them as well when the mines were closed.
 The resulting subsidence at the surface could cause dangerous sink holes.
 The community at this point became aware of the presence of an uncontrolled mine fire in the area.

 In the early 1960s, the then governor of Pennsylvania William Scranton and the congressman Daniel J. Flood arrived at the area of the Laurel Run mine fire and called upon the Appalachian Regional Commission to aid in containing it.

 By 1964, local plant life was dying out and residents of Laurel Run were experiencing adverse symptoms such as headaches.
 In February 1964, high levels of carbon monoxide and carbon dioxide were detected in the area, and mine gases reaching the surface gave off a blue glow at nights.
 On March 19, 1964, the Defense Materials, Manufacturing and Infrastructure Standing Committee announced a $1,000,000 cleanup project for the Laurel Run area.
 The state of Pennsylvania contributed $500,000.
 In 1965, evacuation of Laurel Run began in earnest, led by the Appalachian Regional Commission.

-On April 23, 1966, a plan to control the mine fire was put into action.
-A series of boreholes were dug in the area to determine the scope of the fire.
-It was found that it had spread under the community of Laurel Run and also to the community of Georgetown.
+On April 23, 1966, a plan to control the mine fire was enacted.
+A series of boreholes were dug to determine the scope of the fire.
+It was found to have spread under the community of Laurel Run and also to the community of Georgetown.
 However, in Georgetown, the ground was relatively stable and the fire did not cause problems aboveground.
 Clay and sand were injected into the boreholes to contain the fire.
 The containment efforts occupied 800,000 square feet.
 Amy Randolph of the Pennsylvania Department of Environmental Protection estimated that the efforts would cost $4,000,000.
 This figure was later revised to $9,000,000.
 Meanwhile, the United States Department of Housing and Urban Development relocated 850 residents who lived over the mine fire.
-The area of the fire that was below Georgetown was controlled by blocking off the tunnels in the vicinity, robbing it of the necessary oxygen to continue burning.
+The area of the fire below Georgetown was controlled by blocking off the tunnels in the vicinity, robbing it of the necessary oxygen to continue burning.

 In 1973, the containment of the mine fire was stated to be complete, but it continues to burn into the 21st century.
-The people of Laurel Run were able to gain more governmental support in combating the Laurel Run mine fire than the people of Centralia were in stopping the Centralia mine fire.
+The people of Laurel Run gained more government support in combating the Laurel Run mine fire than the people of Centralia did in stopping the Centralia mine fire.